remerjohnson/remerjohnson.github.io/_posts/2016-5-25-beef-with-bibframe.md

 ---
 layout: post
-title: BIBFRAME Has a FRBR Problem
+title: Beef With BIBFRAME
 ---

 Now that [BIBFRAME 2.0](https://www.loc.gov/bibframe/docs/index.html) has slowly been rolling out, it feels as if we are moving from the alpha phase to the beta phase.
 And in that regard, we can begin to critique BIBFRAME and have it not seem unfair.
 Believe me, it was hard to hold back over the many, many glaring problems with BIBFRAME 1.0.
 As I'll go over in this post, although 2.0 makes a lot of steps in the right direction, I still think that BIBFRAME has a FRBR-sized hole in it, and is driving a lot of the remaining problems that could keep BIBFRAME from achieving its stated goals.

 To put my critique into context, let's look at some of the [stated goals of BIBFRAME](https://www.loc.gov/bibframe/faqs/):
 1. [I]ntegrate with and engage in the wider information community and still serve the very specific needs of libraries.
-1. Differentiate clearly between conceptual content and its physical/digital manifestation(s).
+2. Differentiate clearly between conceptual content and its physical/digital manifestation(s).
-1. Leverage and expose relationships between and among entities.
+3. Leverage and expose relationships between and among entities.

 Let's dig in, out of order of course!